 While there are plenty of vans guilty of not completely aligning the steering wheel, pedals and driver, the extent to which the Vivaro and its sister vans suffer with this is enough to put us right off them.

 The steering wheel in particular is so noticeably off-set to the left (in right-hand drive vehicles) that it’s hard to fathom in such a modern vehicle.
-That the pedals are then set to the right leaves you sitting in a twisted position, which although not immediately problematic is not something we would be comfortable with if we were faced with regularly covering long distances.
+That the pedals are then set to the right leaves you sitting in a twisted position, which although not immediately problematic is not something we would be happy about if we were faced with regularly covering long distances.

 In other words, if you do mostly short journeys in your van, this probably isn’t a problem.
 But high mileage drivers should think very carefully about choosing one of these.